vermouthyyj/MovieApp/README.md

 ## Features

 - Browse a list of movies from various providers.
+- Price matching of movies across various providers.

+### Potential improvements for when there is a greater variety of movies and additional providers available
+- Filter movies by provider and genre
 - Search for movies by title, genre, or keyword.
-- View detailed information about each movie, including title, release year, genre etc.
-- Filter movies by provider and genre

 ## Technologies Used